Hockey Referee Certification

 The Hockey Referee Certification is a membership certification that allows you to become an officiator of the league you wish to work for.

-It is granted to members of the league as an Officiating card.
-There are referees for each governing local body, Hockey Canada and USA Hockey.
-Each league has their own official requirements and process in becoming a certified referee.
+It is granted to members of the league as an officiating card.
+There are referees for each local governing body, Hockey Canada and USA Hockey.
+Each league has its own official requirements and process for becoming a certified referee.
 Both Hockey Canada and USA Hockey have similar seminars, online classes, and exams to take in order to receive certification.
-To become a referee for either league, one must go directly to the Officiating member program of that league.
+To become a referee for either league, one must go directly to the officiating member program of that league.
 The potential referee must then register and complete all of the listed requirements.

 USA Hockey Officiating Membership Steps

 - Complete a membership registration form: register as an Ice Official and pay an annual membership fee